druid77/trs-gpt/README.md

 # "TRS-GPT" : ChatGPT from a TRS-80 Model III Computer built in 1981

+If you want to skip ahead, and simply see the final product, then [CLICK HERE](https://youtu.be/hENzaGMYdL8)

 &nbsp;&nbsp;&nbsp;When I was a kid, around 1984 or 1985 I got an Atari 800XL,

 <img src="images/Atari-800XL.jpeg" width="100%"> *Atari 800XL, picture courtesy Wikipedia.*